spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 In case Jitsi is also managed by this playbook and 'matrix' authentication in Jitsi is enabled, this collection will automatically configure Jitsi to use the configured auth token.

 ### (Optional) Disable Auth

 Authorization is enabled by default.
-To disable set
+To disable it, add the following configuration to your `vars.yml` file:

 ```yaml
 matrix_user_verification_service_uvs_require_auth: false
 ```

-in your host_vars.

 ### (Optional) Federation

 In theory (however currently untested), UVS can handle federation.
-Simply set:
+To enable it, add the following configuration to your `vars.yml` file:

 ```yaml
 matrix_user_verification_service_uvs_pin_openid_verify_server_name: false
 ```

-in your host_vars.

 This will instruct UVS to verify the OpenID token against any domain given in a request.
 Homeserver discovery is done via '.well-known/matrix/server' of the given domain.